Psy-Fer/fast5_fetcher/README.md

 ## Acknowledgements

-I would like to thank the rest of my lab (Shaun Carswell, Kirston Barton) in Genomic Technologies team from the [Garvan Institute](https://www.garvan.org.au/) for their feedback on the development of this tool.
+I would like to thank the rest of my lab (Shaun Carswell, Kirston Barton, Kai Martin) in Genomic Technologies team from the [Garvan Institute](https://www.garvan.org.au/) for their feedback on the development of this tool.

 ## Cite

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1413903.svg)](https://doi.org/10.5281/zenodo.1413903)

 James M. Ferguson, & Martin A. Smith.
 (2018, September 12).
 Psy-Fer/fast5_fetcher: Initial release of fast5_fetcher (Version v1.0).
-Zenodo. http://doi.org/10.5281/zenodo.1413903
+Zenodo. <http://doi.org/10.5281/zenodo.1413903>

 ## License